SecureAuthCorp/SAP-Dissection-plug-in-for-Wireshark/README.md

 --------------------

 This Wireshark plugin is not distributed as part of the Wireshark source.
-It can be build as a standalone plugin, or as part of Wireshark.
+It can be build as a standalone plugin, or as part of Wireshark, and is compatible with versions 1.12 and 2.0.

 ### Building on Linux ###